Esri/arcgis-maps-sdk-unity-samples/samples_project/Assets/SampleViewer/Samples/StreamLayer/readme.md

 ![Stream layer](StreamLayer.png)

+## Note:
+The server hosting the data set used in this sample is currently down, resulting in the sample not working.
+The sample has been removed from the Sample Viewer, however it can still be accessed through **samples_project\Assets\SampleViewer\Samples\StreamLayer\StreamLayer.Unity**.
+This sample will be replaced in the future.

 ## How to use the sample

 This sample shows planes on current locations together with the flight number and flight time status bar.